Syria-SDF ceasefire hangs in balance after renewed clashes, faltering talks

 Al-Sharaa’s offer to Abdi

-Five hours of talks between al-Sharaa and Abdi on Monday aimed at salvaging the ceasefire deal ended without agreement, sources told Al Jazeera.
+Five hours of talks on Monday between al-Sharaa and Abdi aimed at salvaging the ceasefire ended without agreement, sources told Al Jazeera.

-The president offered to appoint Abdi to the post of deputy defence minister and nominate him to be governor of Hasakah in exchange for the deployment of Syrian internal security forces to the city.
+The president offered to appoint Abdi to the post of deputy defence minister and nominate him to be governor of Hasakah in exchange for the deployment of Syrian internal security forces to its capital.

-The offer also included the removal of the Kurdistan Workers’ Party (PKK) members from the territory.
-Turkiye sees the SDF as the Syrian branch of the PKK, an organisation that it has been at war with since 1984 and that it considers a “terrorist” group.
+The offer also included the condition of removing members of the Kurdistan Workers’ Party (PKK) from the territory.
+Turkiye sees the SDF as a Syrian branch of the PKK, an organisation that it has been at war with since 1984 and considers a “terrorist” group.

 Abdi asked for five days for consultations, a request al-Sharaa rejected.
-The president gave the SDF leader until the end of Tuesday to accept the offer, warning that failure to do so would trigger military action and the collapse of the ceasefire deal.
+The president gave the SDF leader until the end of Tuesday to accept the offer, warning that failure to do so would trigger military action and the collapse of the ceasefire.

-Al-Sharaa on Monday held a phone call with US President Donald Trump, in which the two stressed the importance of preserving Syria’s territorial unity and independence and underlined the need to guarantee the rights and protection of the Kurdish people.
+Al-Sharaa on Monday spoke by phone with US President Donald Trump, and the two stressed the importance of preserving Syria’s territorial unity and independence and underlined the need to guarantee the rights and protection of the Kurdish people.

+Al Jazeera’s Ayman Oghanna, reporting from Damascus, said the US was in a “unique position to end this crisis” because it has close ties with both the SDF and Damascus.

+Washington trained and equipped the SDF to fight ISIL and maintains about 900 soldiers in SDF-controlled areas.
+Trump also removed al-Sharaa from the global “terrorist” sanctions list and welcomed him to the White House in November.